seakers/cdtn/README.md

 ## Usage

-1. Run training using training.py
+1. Run training using the file "training.py" from ./RL/ directory

-2. Run evaluation of the trained agent using "load_and_evaluate_lunar_agent.py" to evaluate the trained agent in the lunar scenario or "load_and_evaluate_EO_agent.py" in the Earth Observation Scenario
+2. Run evaluation of the trained agent using the files "load_and_evaluate_lunar_agent.py" to evaluate the trained agent in the lunar scenario or "load_and_evaluate_EO_agent.py" in the Earth Observation Scenario, both located in the ./RL/ directory

+## DtnSim Simulator:

 DtnSim documentation: https://dtnsim.readthedocs.io/en/latest/